 9. Your Number Plates

 Be sure to check your front and rear number plates for any cracks or damage and replace them if necessary.
-Also check that your rear number plate lights are working too!
+Additionally, check that your rear number plate lights are functioning, as faulty lights are a common reason for MOT test failure.

 10. Headlights, Tail Lights and Indicators